There are so many myths about hypnosis that I felt it was time to see through the misconceptions and get to the heart of the matter…

 The idea is that, even though your conscious mind misses them, your unconscious still detects subliminals and is influenced by them.

-This is a hypnosis myth that has firmly established itself, but common sense says subliminals shouldn’t work, and there’s no research proving that they do.
+This is a hypnosis myth that has firmly established itself, but common sense says subliminals shouldn’t work.

-The only reason you can’t be hypnotized is if you are incapable of paying attention due to extremely low IQ, brain damage or drunkeness.
+The only reason you can’t be hypnotized is if you are incapable of paying attention due to extremely low IQ, brain damage or drunkenness.